How to Deal with Demotivated Employees in Your Team

 Demotivation happens when employees have lost their inspiration or will to take action.
 This lack of interest and enthusiasm for work can have disastrous consequences for an organisation.
 Demotivation should be differentiated from momentary lack of drive, which is usually caused by personal issues.

-A demotivated employee can experience a lack of motivation temporarily or, in the worst cases, permanently.
+Demotivate employees or demotivated team can experience a lack of motivation temporarily or, in the worst cases, permanently.
 This is when managers have a great role to play.
 It’s important to tackle the issue before it becomes too deep and has the time to impact negatively other team members.
 The longer the problem is overlooked, the harder it’s going to be to re-inject motivation in an employee, if even possible.

 - Lower level of involvement or commitment